nmartin198/pyHS2MF6/docs/_sources/installation.rst.txt

       extension and the other has a `.pyd` extension.

 3. Install and configure the Python 3 interpreter.
-This iteration of **pyHS2MF6** has only been tested with Python 3.8.5.
+This iteration of **pyHS2MF6** has only been tested with Python 3.8.
+The **mHSP2** source has been tested with Python 3.8.5 and 3.8.10.
+It is recommended to use Python 3.8.10.

     * See :ref:`install_pyint`

 4. Recreate the DLL files, if needed.
-This iteration of **pyHS2MF6** works with MODFLOW 6.2.0.
+This iteration of **pyHS2MF6** is designed to be compiled with MODFLOW 6.2.1.

     * See :ref:`install_dlls`